Due to technical issues with the IRAMS system on Wednesday 9 June, the submission deadline has been extended to noon on Thursday 10 June.

 - impact of disability and lack of disability adaptions while working from home

 - temporary return to full-time clinical duties

-- furlough (please note that this does not include those who are externally-funded where the funder has already agreed a mitigation)
+- furlough (please note that this does not include those who are externally funded if the funder has already agreed a mitigation)

 This scheme is funded by the John Fell Fund (JFF) in collaboration with the academic divisions.